ctgjdw/node-auth-server/readme.md

 > This API Gateway was implemented for as part of the microservices for a NUS software engineering industry project.
 > - This is imported from the original git repo to remove any secrets.

 The Node Auth Server handles 2 main functions.
-The subsystem will also be responsible for handling these 2 functions:
+The server will also be responsible for handling these 2 functions:

-1. The subsystem will act as an **authentication and authorisation** server.
+1. The server will act as an **authentication and authorisation** server.
 The authentication and authorisation will be handled using JWT tokens.
 JWT tokens will be encrypted with the following information in its claims:

 >- sub (**userId**)
 >- tokenType (at for **access token** or rt for **refresh token**)